Project: The Indianization

 - Magadha as a Middle Kingdom

 Even after the Gupta Dynasty had been disintegrating a century later, Magadha still retained its legacy as a Middle Kingdom.
 As the Sanskrit word "Cakravati" means the abode of the Ring or Wheel, its concept is based on the Wheel of Dharma which became also the core of Buddhism.
-It was actually the first Buddhist Cakravatin Empire of the world.
+It was actually the first Buddhist Cakravatin Empire of Southeast Asai, if not of the world itself.

 Indian history referred Buddhagupta as a member of the Gupta court.
 He was portrayed as a feudal king who ruled after the break-up of the Gupta Empire.
 Considering that Buddhaghosa might have been referring himself as Buddhagupta, the founder of the Buddhist school Buddhagupta at Magadha might have been a monk instead of a king.